 How can I get the materials and books I need for my classes?

 FIT's Barnes & Noble Bookstore can ship books and course related materials to students through its website.
 It has also expanded the digital format availability of course materials which provides students access to materials immediately after orders are processed.
 Students will also be able to shop in-person.
 In addition, check the Gladys Marcus Library which has many textbooks and readings available virtually.

 Your schedule should indicate whether the section you are teaching is offered in-person or online (asynchronous).
-If you are unsure, contact your department chair.

 In whatever format you will be teaching, the overall goals and course learning outcomes of the course should remain the same.
 There are many resources available from the Office of Online Learning and Academic Technologies as well as the Center for Excellence in Teaching to assist you in planning.